Acute Liaison Team

 The Acute Liaison Team work across Nottingham University Hospitals.
 We cover the Queen's Medical Centre, City Hospital, and the Treatment Centre sites.

-We can help with:
+We can help patients and carers by:

-- Training and education for staff.
+- Offering training and education for staff

-- Signposting to other relevant services.
+- Signposting to other services that can help

 How to refer